hypergonial/chat-backend/doc/src/rest/channels.md

 Acknowledges a message.
 Dispatches the [MESSAGE_ACK](../gateway/events.md#message_ack) gateway event to all sessions of the currently authenticated user.

+**Note:** It is not necessary to ack messages you have sent, your read state is updated automatically when sending a message.

 ### Errors

 | Code | Description |